adLahiru/Nano_Processor_v1/readme.md

 1. Clone the repository.
 2. Open the project in your VHDL simulator (ModelSim, GHDL, etc.).
 3. Compile all VHDL files.
-4. Run `testbench.vhd` to observe functionality.
+4. Run `Nanoprocessor.vhd` to observe functionality.

 ---